 During his earlier period, Hitchcock was a member, perhaps the leading member, of a group of British directors who also frequently made espionage films: Michael Powell, Carol Reed, Tim Whelan (Q Planes).
 As in Hitchcock, these directors' works mixed spy thrills with comedy.
 The comic elements are usually comedy of manners, as Andrew Sarris has pointed out.

 The espionage background of these films gave all of these directors a ready made genre.
 Spy stories were common in prose fiction, especially those of British writers.
 They typically featured thrills and suspense, and avoided the puzzle plots of the Golden Age mystery writers who were their contemporaries.
-Hitchcock had filmed a Golden Age whodunit, as Murder (1930), early in his career, but such films would never be his forte.
+Hitchcock had filmed a Golden Age whodunit, as Murder!
+(1930), early in his career, but such films would never be his forte.
 Hitchcock in fact satirizes whodunit mysteries in Shadow of a Doubt.

-In the late 1960's, Hitchcock reverted back to the spy film in full force, with Torn Curtain (1966) and Topaz (1969).
-Both of these films, like the earlier Notorious (1946), are deeply concerned with avoiding nuclear war.
-Topaz is about the most frightening event of modern times, the 1962 Cuban Missile Crisis, where the world was nearly plunged into war.
 Hitchcock is often seen as an abstract filmmaker, one with little to say about social issues.
 But these films are full of social commentary about the dangers of atomic warfare.
-The Birds (1963) was also widely seen as an allegory about the horrors of atomic warfare, an interpretation that Hitchcock neither embraced nor denied.
-Rear Window (1954) also contains a photograph of an atomic bomb, and much discussion about political "trouble".
+The Birds (1963) was widely seen as an allegory about the horrors of atomic warfare, an interpretation that Hitchcock neither embraced nor denied.
+Rear Window (1954) contains a photograph of an atomic bomb, and much discussion about political "trouble", a vague but ominous reference to current world conflicts.

 Hitchcock himself insisted that he was an abstract filmmaker.
 His concept of the MacGuffin, a meaningless item around which a suspense film is built, contributed strongly to this idea.
 Supposedly, the atomic sands in Notorious are nothing more than an insignificant gimmick, around which a suspense plot is constructed.
 Allegedly, they could just as easily have been a bag of smuggled jewels, or a contact list for the Mob, and Notorious would have been just the same film.
 At the risk of contradicting Hitchcock himself, I beg to differ.
 If Hitchcock was unconcerned about the meaning of the atomic weapons here, why did he recur to them in his last major films, and with such ferocious insistence?